TechAngelX/SimpleLogin-MySQL/README.md

   <h2>Note</h2>
   <p>This is a basic demonstration project.
 For production use, consider additional security measures.</p>

+If you enjoyed this file and found it useful,please feel free to leave a Bitcoin donation: <br>
+BTC: bc1ql63v3wnn0wjw824m9r4peeajm7ynhzt2wqdmhc

   <div class="copyright">
     <p>&copy; Ricki Angel 2024</p>